Root Canal Treatment in Turkey: Procedure, Pain, Recovery, and Cost

 Complete removal of a tooth that is too damaged to save.

-When Do You Need a Root Canal?
-Symptoms and Diagnosis
+When Do You Need Root Canal Treatment?

 How can you tell if you need a root canal treatment?
 Many symptoms can indicate that your tooth’s pulp is infected or inflamed: